Are You In Love With An Narcissistic Introvert?

 "Introvert narcissist" is not a clinical term.
 However, there are different ways that symptoms of narcissistic personality disorder can present.
 Subtypes of NPD are typically grouped as covert NPD or overt NPD.
 As these terms suggest, NPD symptoms can present in a more traditional, overt manner or a more covert, quiet, or hidden manner.

 When someone says "introvert narcissist," they most likely refer to a covert presentation of NPD.
 Some people use the terms "vulnerable narcissist" or "closeted narcissist" interchangeably with the term "introvert narcissist" when referring to covert narcissism.
 It may be more challenging to pick up on what's going on if symptoms of NPD are covert.
-With this in mind, understanding the symptoms of NPD and how they may present differently can be advantageous for someone hoping to understand this personality disorder better.
+With this in mind, understanding the symptoms of NPD and how they may present differently in a covert narcissist can be advantageous for someone hoping to understand this personality disorder better.

 NPD signs and symptoms